Mandarin Garnet Value, Price, and Jewelry Information

 Whether defined by color, source, or chemical composition, Mandarin garnets made a splash in the jewelry world.
 Spessartite garnets are rare, and facetable material rarer still.
 The discovery of these gem-quality African gemstones meant jewelers and consumers could explore and enjoy the brilliance of these garnets.

-These gemstones do not normally receive any treatments or enhancements, which makes them very desirable to collectors and enthusiasts of natural gems.
+These gemstones don’t normally receive any treatments or enhancements, thus making them very desirable to collectors and enthusiasts of natural gems.

 - Namibia (Northwest): Marienfluss, Kunene Region

-When first discovered, mandarin garnets were sold as “hollandines” and “Kunene spessartines.”
+When first discovered, mandarin garnets received trade names such as “hollandines” and “Kunene spessartines.”